Congratulations! So What Are Your Next Steps?

 - Once you’re all done with this suggested list (which is by no means exhaustive), then run the grammar/spell check and take care of anything legitimate your word-processing program flags for you.

 - So you’re done reading it on screen (twice) and catching everything you could.
 Now what?
-Print off the entire story and read it OUT LOUD with a colored pen in hand.
+Read it again OUT LOUD and highlight anything you might want to revise.
 Trust me, you will be amazed at how many little things you notice while reading it aloud to yourself.
 Plus, you may even catch some bigger issues, especially with the dialogue, since you’re getting the chance to hear how it will sound in your reader’s mind.
-When finished with this, make all your changes in the electronic file.
+When finished with this, make all your changes.

 - Now it’s time to let your test readers see what you’ve done.
 These readers, though, should mostly just be looking for the big stuff in terms of the story’s strengths and weaknesses, but they may point out some little stuff, too.
 So get their feedback (maybe using a feedback form you create for them) and then make your changes.
 Perhaps you can also get a small-scale editorial review from a writer friend, or a relative who teaches English, or a coworker who is a closet grammar policeman.
 No, they won’t catch everything, but it certainly won’t hurt to get more feedback.